top of page

 Post-Show Wrap-up

 Growth is a core value of ours.
-After the festival is over, we meet with each writing team to reflect on the process in an effort to improve the festival each year and learning about the other projects writers may be working on post SOUND BITES.
+After the festival is over, we meet with each writing team to reflect on the process in an effort to improve the festival each year and to learn about the other projects writers may be working on post-SOUND BITES.

 Our Industry Sponsors

 We love our sponsors!
-Our sponsors and funders have included Disney Theatrical Productions, Music Theatre International, NYC Cultural Affairs, Lower Manhattan Cultural Council, and the New York State Council on the Arts, National Alliance of Musical Theatre (NAMT).
+Our sponsors and funders have included Disney Theatrical Productions, Music Theatre International, NYC Cultural Affairs, Lower Manhattan Cultural Council, the New York State Council on the Arts, and the National Alliance of Musical Theatre (NAMT).

 bottom of page